 This 400-member non-profit focuses on creating inclusive spaces within the labor community for all Philadelphians through anti-oppression workshops, community fundraising and outreach, and extensive wellness campaigns.
 The BBWC specifically welcomes all laborers—regardless of age, gender or race—to stand up and fight for safe, inclusive, equitable working conditions and spaces.
 To get involved and/OR support the BBWC, you can donate to their efforts, attend an educational co-op workshop or become a member.

 The Philadelphia chapter of this national organization looks to raise awareness about trans rights and liberties for young adults—starting in the homes and schools of Philadelphia.
 Their work includes fighting for the rights of every trans student to receive a supportive, fair and just education in schools nationwide, and advocating against the passage of any anti-transgender legislation.
 GLSEN implements teacher trainings in schools, and hosts education events for families and school faculty.
 If you’re looking to take action further with GLSEN try volunteering with one of their chapter networks, make a donation or attend an event in your city to show support for the organization’s mission to create safe schools for LGBTQ students.

-Located in the heart of the Gayborhood, this welcoming community center provides a safe space for LGBTQ people and allies who may feel marginalized in other public places.
+Located in the heart of the Gayborhood, this humble and welcoming community center provides a safe space for LGBTQ people and allies who may feel marginalized in other public places.
 The center boasts a full calendar of weekly events, many of which cater specifically to the trans community, and offers free counseling programs to anyone else who needs support, whether it’s LGBTQ seniors, trans people or refugees who’ve arrived in Philadelphia from countries that condemn their sexuality.
 If you are interested in supporting the William Way LGBT Community Center consider making a donation, volunteering, becoming a member, or even sponsoring a William Way program or event.